ripplearc/ripplearc-flutter-lint/README.md

 - `prefer_fake_over_mock` - Prefer using Fake over Mock for test doubles
 - `forbid_forced_unwrapping` - Forbid forced unwrapping in production code
 - `no_optional_operators_in_tests` - Forbid optional operators in test files
+- `no_internal_method_docs` - Forbid documentation on private methods to reduce noise

 #### Rule Configuration
 - Each rule is listed under the `rules` section